 The Company computes net loss per share in accordance with Statement of Financial Accounting Standards No. 128, Earnings per Share.
 Net loss per share is based upon the weighted average number of common shares outstanding during the period.
 Common equivalent shares from unexercised stock options and warrants are excluded from the computation as their effect is anti-dilutive.
-For the three months ended March 31, 1999 and 1998, common stock equivalents of approximately 2,488,174 and 2,424,011 shares, respectively, were not used to calculate diluted income (loss) per share because of their anti-dilutive effect.
+For the three months ended June 30, 1999 and 1998, common stock equivalents of approximately 2,503,431 and 2,437,952 shares, respectively, were not used to calculate diluted income (loss) per share because of their anti-dilutive effect.
+For the six months ended June 30, 1999 and 1998, common stock equivalents of approximately 2,494,414 and 2,431,020 shares, respectively, were not used to calculate diluted income (loss) per share because of their anti-dilutive effect.
 There were no reconciling items in calculating the numerator for net loss per share for any of the periods presented.

 ITEM 2.
-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS.